zagui440s/personalCP/7-Django/6-create-read-update-delete/1-intro-to-CRUD.md

 > Create refers to the process of adding new data to a system, such as creating a new record in a database or adding a new item to a list.

 > Read refers to the process of retrieving existing data from a system, such as querying a database to retrieve a specific record or displaying a list of items.
-We have done this through our previous lessons by sending `GET` requests to our Django Back End through axios.
+We have done this through our previous lessons by sending `GET` requests to our Django Back End through Thunder Client.

 > Update refers to the process of modifying existing data in a system, such as editing a record in a database or updating the details of an item.